elatov/elatov.github.io/_posts/2014-03-26-install-samhain-beltane-freebsd.md

     [Clients]

-Notice I didn&#8217;t have any clients yet and I set my **LogSeverity** for everything.
+Notice I didn't have any clients yet and I set my **LogSeverity** for everything.
 I just wanted to get a good feel of the logs, but I would say **warn** should be enough.

 Then to start the service run the following